-FFmpeg is the command line, cross-platform tool to record, convert, compress and stream audio/video files.
-Although the command line is easier to use for experience users but for new it’s iron ball to chewing.
-Why not use GUI for FFmpeg?
-WinFF.
-WinFF is a GUI tool to convert and compress each file that FFmpeg can convert.Most Linux distros have WinFF in their default repositories, so first try to install without adding PPA.
+is the command line, cross-platform tool to record, convert, compress and stream audio/video files.
+Although the command line is easier to use for experienced users, for new, it’s the iron ball to chew.
+Why not use GUI for FFmpeg

+Installing WinFF is pretty easy.
+Simply add the following ppa and update local repositories and install WinFF.Most Linux distros have WinFF in their default repositories, so first try to install without adding PPA.

-$ sudo apt-get update
+$ sudo add-apt-repository ppa:paul-climbing/ppa$ sudo apt-get update

 $ sudo apt-get install winff

-(Optional) Install the unstripped version of ffmpeg:
+(Optional) Install the unstripped version of FFmpeg:

 $ sudo apt-get install libavcodec-extra-53